DICL/sunnysideupIO/_posts/2016-05-29-what-is-sunnysideup.markdown

 research projects related to big data.

 # Our products
-Among the several projects being develop in DICL lab, few of them aim to become a possible comercial product.
+Among the several projects being developed in DICL lab, few of them aim to become a possible comercial product.
 At this moment, we are developing a big data framework formed by two main products:
 EclipseMR for data processing, EclipseDFS for data storage, and EclipseSQL for fast distributed database querying.